Dr Lucy McGee

 The spectacular Crater Rayhuen in Southern Chile - a Holocene volcanic explosion crater infilled with lavas from the nearby Casablanca volcano

 I am a high temperature geochemist with a background in volcanology and igneous geology.
-I use isotopes to constrain Earth System processes related to magmas and am currently interested in the processes of metal transport in active systems.
-As part of the MinEx CRC, I'm working on developing metal isotopes to look for mineral prospectivity in South Australia.
+I use isotopes to constrain Earth System and planetary processes related to magmas and am currently interested in the processes of metal transport in active systems, ranging from transport of Cu through arc systems, to metals in meteorites, and in ore deposits.

 Research themes